Apprenticeships- advice for parents

 The apprenticeship system has been transformed in recent years to offer the most exciting range of apprenticeship opportunities.
 The National Apprenticeship Service (NAS) want to support all parents to feel confident in understanding the range of opportunities available, where to find more information and what the next steps should be.

 Below you will find the monthly edition information packs for parents.
-All editions will also be available online by visiting https://www.amazingapprenticeships.com.
+All previous editions are available online by visiting https://amazingapprenticeships.com/resources/

 For more information please see the below.